-Industry Leaders Gather at KickStart Europe 2019 to Discuss the Urgent Need for Investment in Digital Infrastructure
+Industry Leaders Gather At KickStart Europe 2019 to Discuss the Urgent Need for Investment in Digital Infrastructure

+KickStart Europe, an initiative by Digital Gateway to Europe will take place at RAI Amsterdam on January 14-15, 2019 (Graphic: Business Wire)

-KickStart Europe, the annual Digital Infrastructure conference on trends and investment, sees global digital leaders and experts come together to share their knowledge and insights while discussing solutions to growing challenges.
+KickStart Europe, the annual Digital Infrastructure conference on trends and investment, sees global digital leaders and experts come together to share their knowledge and insights while discussing solutions to growing challenges, takes place at RAI Amsterdam from 14-15, January 2019.

 Digital Infrastructure for the Digital Economy